redxef/concourse-buildkit/README.md

 ## parameters

-- repository: Required.
-The repository of the image.
-- tag: Optional.
-The tag for the image, default: `latest`
-- additional_tags: Optional.
-Path to a file containing one additional tag per line.
 - dest: Required.
 The output path for the oci image.
 - platform: Optional.
 A comma seperated list of target platforms, default: current platform
 - context: The context with which to build.